MatteoGiomi/authorpicker/README.md

 ### points decrease with time since last activity
 	- minus 1 point for every 6 month of inactivity

-###	a floor of 1 point is granted, so that there is a non-zero probability of being cited.
+Finally, a floor of 1 point is granted, so that there is a non-zero probability of being cited.